-I2C Device Drivers for Windows | DriverFinder
+I2C HID Device Drivers for Windows | DriverFinder

-I2C Device Drivers for Windows
+I2C HID Device Drivers for Windows

 I2C is a communication bus that allows devices to communicate with your PC, similar to a USB or Bluetooth connection.
 One of the practical applications of I2C devices in a Windows PC is for HID devices.
 HID is short for Human Interface Device.
 The most known standard is USB-HID, but Microsoft has also implemented I2C-HID.
 Both allow connecting devices like a mouse, keyboard, touchpad, and trackball, but also gaming devices, like a joystick.
-And you guessed it, I2C device drivers are needed for such devices to function in Windows.
+And you guessed it, I2C HID device drivers are needed for such devices to function in Windows.

-Installing I2C Device Drivers
+Installing I2C HID Device Drivers

 Installing I2C device drivers is the same as with any Windows device driver.
-Using the Device Manager, find the I2C device in the device tree and right-click it to update the driver from the popup menu.
+Using the Device Manager, find the I2C HID device in the device tree and right-click it to update the driver from the popup menu.

 Update I2C HID Device Driver

-If the I2C device has a problem and is not functioning properly, the icon in the device manager will show the device with an exclamation mark.
+If the I2C HID device has a problem and is not functioning properly, the icon in the device manager will show the device with an exclamation mark.

 I2C HID Device Code 10